-The Selected poems of T.s.
+The Selected Poems of T.s.
 Eliot

-Purpose and Context
+Purpose & Context

 The poems set for study were composed by Eliot during the early twentieth century, in the shadow of the First World War and amid the turbulence of modernity and the social, political and economic upheaval it brought.
 It follows that much of Eliot’s work gives voice to the sense of existential angst that rippled throughout post-war Europe as people grappled with the changing pace of daily life and struggled to match their traditional conceptions of existence with the new urban environment and everything that came with it.

 For convenience and clarity, important contextual factors have been identified and addressed individually below.

 As its name suggests, modernity is a period of social, cultural, economic and political change that was brought about by the rise of modern technology and processes.
 While you could argue that by that definition, all of time since the invention of the most basic technologies could be described as ‘modernity’ (and you would be correct to say so), we generally use the term in reference to a specific period of history that is relevant to whatever topic we are discussing.
 So, in this case, modernity refers to the early twentieth century England, as separate from the decades preceding that era.
 During this time, several different but intertwined forces drastically changed the composition of daily life in England.